-As of December 1, 2022, the Power Supply Adjustment (PSA) is a half-cent charge.
+Effective June 1, 2024, the Power Supply Adjustment (PSA) is a half-cent credit.

 Since 2005, the Power Supply Adjustment (PSA) has been a charge or credit applied to customer bills based on kWh energy usage.
 The PSA is used to offset the variances that occur over time between the base rate and actual power supply costs.
 It can vary between a one-cent per kWh charge and a half-cent per kWh credit.